bnmnetp/DS320/README.md

 Course Materials for DS-320 at Luther College

 ## Schedule

+### November 3

+* Quick Interlude on Pandas and Multi-level indexes - [Work through this](https://tomaugspurger.github.io/modern-1.html)
+* Then we will complete our cohort analysis

 ### November 1

 * Compare results for final Collage Access Index